Rough notes on using European trains for bicycle touring

 - At some stations you will need to exit the small train and transfer to another one to continue in the direction you want.

-- Stations are relatively small and easy to navigate
+- Stations are relatively small and easy to navigate.

 - Buy a ticket in their app or at local kiosks, which take credit cards.

-- Tickets are collected by a conductor
+- Tickets are checked by a conductor

 - In south Denmark, trains are larger.